purplebricks/pat/docs/pat-subscriber-tools.md

 ## Usage

 Open a terminal and run `pat --help`.
-The pat tooling has a built in help which should help you run the tool.
+The Pat tooling has a built in help which should help you run the tool.

 ### Example Use
 To create a developer subscription on the pat topic you can run: